TizzyT566/TECS/README.md

 # TECS - Tiny Entity Component System

 TECS is a lightweight Entity-Component-System (ECS) framework designed for simplicity and performance.
-It provides a minimalistic approach to managing entities and their associated components, enabling efficient data-driven design for games and other applications.
+It provides a minimalistic approach to managing entities and their associated components, enabling efficient design for games and other applications.

 ## Features
 - **Entity Management**: Base class for entities with unique identifiers.